Air Pollution & Public Health: Expert Tips for Reducing Exposure and Staying Safe

 Air pollution is one of the most widely discussed environmental health issues in the modern world.
 From urban traffic emissions to industrial pollutants and seasonal wildfire smoke, air quality has a direct influence on public health and daily life.
 Understanding how pollution affects the body and learning how to reduce exposure can help individuals and communities protect their health.

 Air pollution refers to the presence of harmful substances in the atmosphere that can negatively affect human health and the environment.
-These pollutants may include microscopic particles, toxic gases, and chemical compounds released by natural events and human activities.
+These pollutants include microscopic particles, toxic gases, and chemical compounds released from both natural events and human activities .

 Common sources of air pollution include: